+In 2017, our acquisition and purchase of customer relationships added approximately \$120,000 of intangibles.
+Amortization expense related to the 2017 acquisition was approximately \$35,000 for the year ended December 31, 2017.
 In 2016, our acquisitions and purchases of customer relationships added \$4.8 million of intangibles.
-Amortization related to the 2016 Acquisitions was \$1.1 million for the year ended December 31, 2016.
-In 2015, our acquisitions and purchase of customer relationships added \$1,083,000 of intangibles.
-Amortization related to the 2015 Acquisitions and the purchase of the customer relationships was \$422,000 and \$212,000 for the years ended December 31, 2016 and 2015, respectively.
+Amortization expense related to the 2016 Acquisitions was \$1.8 million and \$1.1 million for the years ended December 31, 2017, and 2016, respectively.

 Interest and Other Income (Expense).
-Interest expense consists primarily of interest costs related to our working capital line of credit, term loans and notes issued in connection with acquisitions, offset by interest income.
-Our other income (expense) results primarily from foreign currency transaction gains (losses), and amounted to a foreign exchange loss of \$92,000 and a foreign exchange gain of \$143,000 for the years ended December 31, 2016 and 2015, respectively.
+Interest expense consists primarily of interest costs related to our working capital line of credit, term loans and amounts due in connection with acquisitions, offset by interest income.
+Our other income (expense) results primarily from foreign currency transaction gains (losses), and amounted to a foreign exchange gain of \$249,000 and a foreign exchange loss of \$92,000 for the years ended December 31, 2017 and 2016, respectively.

 Income Tax.
 In preparing our consolidated financial statements, we estimate income taxes in each of the jurisdictions in which we operate.
 This process involves estimating actual current tax exposure together with assessing temporary differences resulting from differing treatment of items for tax and financial reporting purposes.
 These differences result in deferred income tax assets and liabilities.
-Although the Company is forecasting a return to profitability, it incurred cumulative losses which make realization of a deferred tax asset difficult to support in accordance with ASC 740.
-Accordingly, a valuation allowance has been recorded against all deferred tax assets as of December 31, 2016 and 2015.
+Although the Company is forecasting a return to profitability, it incurred cumulative losses, which make realization of a deferred tax asset difficult to support in accordance with ASC 740.
+Accordingly, a valuation allowance has been recorded against all deferred tax assets as of December 31, 2017 and 2016.